saldarji/darjix/_posts/2025-11-18-Photo-Post.md

   - url: "/assets/images/image posts/IMG_4355.jpeg"
     alt_text: "two men sitting in chairs with microphones in hand talking to each other"
     caption: "Usama Fayyad from Northeastern University and Hamit Hamutcu, Founder AIxED @ AIxED Conference"
+  - url: "/assets/images/image posts/IMG_4358.jpeg"
+    alt_text: "a black and white photo of a man speaking at a podium"
 ---